usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

     ├── ariac_tutorials
     │   ├── __init__.py
     │   └── competition_interface.py
-    └── nodes
+    └── scripts
         └── tutorial_1.py

-Overview of CMakelists.txt
+CMakelists.txt
 --------------------------------

+Updates and additions that are specific to :inline-tutorial:`tutorial 1`  are highlighted in the :inline-file:`CMakeLists.txt` below.

 .. code-block:: cmake
     :emphasize-lines: 19